greenthepear/Anaxim/README.md

 # Running

-You can set flags from the command-line when launching Anaxi.
-You can check them out with `./Anaxi -h`
+Optionally, you can set flags from the command-line when launching Anaxi.
+They can be checked `./Anaxi -h`

     -mappath string
         Path to the map PNG file. (default "./defmap.png") -prerun int
         Generations to simulate before launching, min 50

 So for example `./Anaxi -mappath=./defmapDEBUG.png -prerun=20000` will prerun the simulation for 20,000 generations on a map generated from defmapDEBUG.png.